doubleope/Experimentation-Of-Checkpointing-In-Parallel-Computing/README.md

 # Experimentation-Of-Checkpointing-In-Parallel-Computing

-Investigating into checkpointing for HPC
+Investigating into checkpointing applicable for Parallel Computing